 Cat & dog registration

 All cats and dogs over the age of three months must be registered with Council.
-Registration renewals are due by 10 April every year.
-In 2014/15, the infringement notice penalty under the Domestic Animals Act 1994 is $295.00 for failing register a dog or cat.
+Registration renewals are due by 10 April this year.
+Penalties apply for failing to register a dog or cat.

 A fee applies for animal registration, however concessions are available for pension card holders.
 Once registered, you will be given a tag for your animal to wear at all times.
 If your pet gets lost, the tag will easily identify them and ensure their safe return.
 This tag can be used for the lifetime of the animal.
 If it is misplaced, a replacement will be issued.
 Contact Council on 9932 1000 to request a replacement tag.

 In line with state legislation, all animals must be microchipped when registered for the first time.
 This includes pets that are transferring from another Council.